Hamad bin Jassim bin Jaber Al Thani: Positions and opinions

-At a 2015 speech at the Chatham House, a London-based think tank, HBJ warned the Israelis, reminding them that they are surrounded by 400 million Arabs, saying “you have the upper hand now but you are surrounded.
+At a 2015 speech at the Chatham House, a London-based think tank, Hamad warned the Israelis, reminding them that they are surrounded by 400 million Arabs, saying "you have the upper hand now but you are surrounded.
 Accept the 1967 boundaries, the two state solution.
 Your superiority will not last forever.
-Solve (the Palestinian question) and terrorism is defused.”
+Solve (the Palestinian question) and terrorism is defused."

+El Corte Inglés

+In 2010 Hamad acquired 10% of El Corte Inglés in Spain, the country's largest department store chain.
+For this transaction he used a local "figurehead", David Barreiro Nogaledo, who was investigated by the Regional Court in Madrid for a potential case of Money Laundering and misappropiation.
+The same "figurehead" tried to make Hamad invest, in 2019, in another Spanish Company, Laboratorios Larrasa, accused afterwards of Fraud in Spain and Brazil.

+Psychic theft

+In 2022, Hamad was the victim of a $90 million jewellery theft.
+The incident, kept largely out of the media until mid-2023, came to light when a rare pink diamond was pulled from a Christie's auction in New York.
+The theft was carried out through a years-long manipulation of Al Thani's personal assistant, referred to as "Magdalena" in US court documents.
+She was deceived by a man posing as a psychic named "Giovanni", who persuaded her to send 17 uninsured pieces of Al Thani's jewellery by mail for “spiritual cleansing.”
+The man, later identified as John Lee, was arrested by the FBI in November 2022.
+Investigations revealed that Lee had profited from psychic services and later scaled the grift after learning of Magdalena's high-profile employer.
+The FBI recovered much of the stolen jewellery, including the altered pink diamond.

 Business and wealth

-Al Thani is one of the richest people in the world, having overseen Qatar's $230 billion sovereign wealth fund until 2013.
+Hamad bin Jassim bin Jaber Al Thani is one of the richest people in the world, having overseen Qatar's $230 billion sovereign wealth fund until 2013.
 He has been named "the man who bought London" by British tabloids; his holdings in London include the Shard, Harrods, and the InterContinental London Park Lane.
-He also owns football club Paris Saint-Germain.

 It was reported that Hamad bin Jassim bin Jaber Al Thani bought Banque Internationale à Luxembourg and KBL European Private Bankers via Precision Capital, making one of the largest banking groups in Luxembourg.

-According to the U.S. Securities and Exchange Commission filing, he also owns 3.05% shares of the Deutsche Bank, via Paramount Services Holdings Limited; his relative, HH Hamad bin Khalifa Al Thani (former emir/ruler of Qatar), via another company Supreme Universal Holdings, owns 3.05% of the shares.
+According to the U.S. Securities and Exchange Commission filing, he also owns 3.05% shares of the Deutsche Bank, via Paramount Services Holdings Limited; his relative, Hamad bin Khalifa Al Thani (former emir of Qatar), via another company Supreme Universal Holdings, owns 3.05% of the shares.
 Part of Hamad bin Khalifa's stake was sold by Hamad bin Jassim bin Jaber.